-The synthesis of 2,5-Furandicarboxylic acid is much easier than the synthesis of HMF, where the main problems are the need for expensive catalysts, the need for high pressure, decomposition of HMF to levulinic and formic acid, separation of DMSO and toxicity of byproducts if DMSO if used as a solvent.
+The synthesis of 2,5-Furandicarboxylic acid is much easier than the synthesis of HMF, where the main problems are the need for expensive catalysts, the need for high pressure, decomposition of HMF to levulinic and formic acid, separation of DMSO and toxicity of byproducts if DMSO is used as a solvent.
 FDCA currently supplied is used for the scientific purpose, and the supply is customized based on client requirement.

-Economic production of FDCA is expected lead to a huge demand for bio-based FDCA as it has the potential to replace a large number of petrol based chemicals and also bio-based intermediates such as levulinic acid and succinic acid.
-The properties of FDCA result in the superior end product and lesser by products.
+Economic production of furandicarboxylic acid is expected to lead to a huge demand for bio-based FDCA as it has the potential to replace a large number of petrol-based chemicals and also bio-based intermediates such as levulinic acid and succinic acid.
+The properties of FDCA result in the superior end product and lesser by-products.
 Avantium recently announced it had developed an economic way to manufacture FDCA from sugar.
 However, the availability of raw material would be a key matter of concern over the next six years.

 The report is based on the market potential for FDCA over the next six years taking into account the economic production of FDCA by Avantium post commercialization in 2016.
 There can also be other potential producers, as several patents in the area of HMF, and FDCA synthesis was filed in the past few years.
-E.g. the Wisconsin Alumni Research Foundation has developed a method for selective dehydration of carbohydrates to produce furan derivatives (mainly HMF) with high yields in a separation friendly solvent.
+For example, the Wisconsin Alumni Research Foundation has developed a method for selective dehydration of carbohydrates to produce furan derivatives (mainly HMF) with high yields in a separation friendly solvent.
 Despite this and other patents available in this area, no other than Avantium published agreements on commercialization were done yet.

-The other important application of FDCA is expected to be polyamides.
-The segment is expected to account for over 15% of FDCA consumption in 2013.
-FDCA is expected to gain importance in the development of novel property bio products.
-Plasticizers is another key application segment due to the need for a substitute for phthalate-based plasticizers, and FDCA esters can be an ideal replacement.
+The other important application of the product is expected to be polyamides.
+The segment is expected to account for over 15% of FDCA consumption in 2013 and is expected to gain importance in the development of novel property bio products.
+Plasticizers are another key application segment due to the need for a substitute for phthalate-based plasticizers, and FDCA esters can be an ideal replacement.

-As of 2013, there are very few companies that manufactured and sold FDCA on demand due to the lack of economic viability.
-The main current producers of FDCA are Synbias, V & V Pharma Industries, Carbone Scientific Tokyo Chemical Industry and Chemsky.
+As of 2013, there are very few companies that manufactured and sold the product on demand due to the lack of economic viability.
+The main current producers of FDCA are Synbias, V & V Pharma Industries, Carbone Scientific Tokyo Chemical Industry, and Chemsky.
 However, Aventium has announced a new technology involving a reactive separation technology and catalyst which would result in the economic production of FDCA at USD 1000 per ton from 2016.